 Article XV.
 Title IX

 Article XV.
-TITLE IX
+TITLE XI

 As indicated on the Howard University Website (https://www2.howard.edu/title-ix/home ), Howard University is committed to providing students with educational opportunities free from sexual harassment and discrimination based upon gender, gender expression, gender identity, sexual orientation, or marital status.
 The University strives to maintain an environment in which all members of the University Community are: (a) judged and rewarded solely on the basis of ability, experience, effort, and performance; and (b) provided conditions for educational and employment pursuits that are free from sexual and gender-based harassment and violence, other forms of interpersonal violence, stalking, and retaliation.
+The Title IX Office exists to ensure the University adheres to that commitment.

 This includes educating the University Community on the rights and protections that are provided by the law and ensuring that those rights and protections are provided to all members of the University community who participate in the Title IX process.
 This also includes directing individuals who are impacted to the support and resources available.